 A: First search Encore or the Classic catalogue for your item, then make a note of the Classmark and the Shelved At information.
 All items in the Library have a "classmark" which reflects the subject of the item and determines where in the Library it is shelved.
 Most classmarks are a combination of letters and numbers.
 There are signs all around the Library that explain which classmarks are on each of the main floors and there is more information on the classification scheme here.
 Items which are "Shelved At" Short Loan may be found on the Ground Floor, items which are "Shelved At" Student Collection may be found on the First Floor.

 A: Check the Shelved At information.
 If the book is Shelved At Short Loan, it will be on the Ground Floor.
 If it is Shelved At Student Collection, it will be on the First Floor.
 For other books, the Shelved At information will tell you which floor to go to.
-There are also signs all around the Library, for example in the paternoster cars and on the landings of each of the main floors, which explain which classmarks are located on which floors.
+There are also signs all around the Library, on the landings of each of the main floors, which explain which classmarks are located on which floors.
 More information on the classification scheme is available here.

 A: Items with an "XD" classmark are part of the Library's photocopy collection.
 XDs on reading lists are kept behind the Service Desk on the Ground Floor.
 To access these items, tell a member of staff at the Service Desk the four or five figure number which makes up the rest of the classmark.